MocanaCorp/Lighthouse-SDK/README.md

 	- [**Android**](#android-sample-app-map-certificate-viewer)
 	- [**iOS**](#ios-sample-app-x509-embedded)

-2. **Wrap the Sample Application with MAP and connect to Atlas** In this scenario, you'll compile and run the Sample Application and then wrap it with MAP policies of your choosing.
+2. **Wrap the Sample App with MAP and connect to Atlas** In this scenario, you'll compile and run the Sample Application and then wrap it with MAP policies of your choosing.
 Run the MAP-wrapped Sample Application and test your connection to Mocana's hosted Atlas, using your **Mocana Developer Program** username and password, which is emailed upon MDP enrollment.

 	- [**Android**](#android-sample-app-map-certificate-viewer)
 	- [**iOS**](#ios-sample-app-x509-embedded) (See [_code-signing script_](#2-wrap-the-sample-app-with-map-and-connect-to-atlas) note in section two for iOS apps )